Marshall-mk/computer-vision/README.md

-# computer-vision
-History of computer vision architectures, then and now.
-A focus on Classification, segmentation and object detection.
+# History and generations computer vision architectures.
+A focus on Classification, Segmentation and Object detection networks.

-## Convolutional Neural Networks

 | Paper | Date | Description |
 |---|---|---|